Website Terms and Conditions of Use

 5. Using the Website as the Receiver

 5.1.
-You will need to sign up to use this service at positivepeace.academy/register.
+You will need to sign up to use this service at positivepeace.academy/sign-up.
 There is no fee for taking the course, but you will be offered an optional purchase of a certificate upon completion.

 6. Using the Website as the Provider